Repairing a home or workplace with a high radon level is usually referred to as “mitigating”.

 Simply put…to reduce the amount of radon coming into your home involves the capturing of gas underneath your basement (or slab on grade) slab and redirecting it outside where it dissipates very quickly.
 It also could involve the sealing of sump pits, the installation of membrane and several other tasks as the situation requires.

 Should your home’s basement or crawl space have a dirt or rock surface rather than a concrete slab there are several additional steps to be taken including installing a radon membrane before a depressurization system can be installed.
-If this is the case, the $988.00 + hst is the site consultation fee.
 Although labour intensive, Mr. Radon® has been very successful with these more complicated mitigations.

-An uncomplicated side wall venting mitigation system averages $1,764.00.
-This includes both a short and long term post mitigation test.
+Mr. Radon’s mitigations include both a short and long term post mitigation test.
 The post mitigation tests will prove the system is now protecting your family from Radon Gas.
-Although we are happy to send you an estimate after our extensive questionnaire, we will be happy to provide you with a firm price to mitigate your home after we have completed the connectivity testing.
+Although we are happy to send you an estimate after our extensive questionnaire, we will be happy to provide you with a firm price to mitigate your home after we have completed the connectivity/diagnostic testing.